enriqc3/CMPS-3240-Fib-x86/README.md

 then look at `fact.c` to see what the program is meant to do.
 It generates the result of the mathematical expression 10!.
 Just to be clear, 10! = 10 * 9 * 8 * ... * 2 * 1.
 Multiply the number n times n-1 repeatedly until n = 1.
 Technically, n = 2 is an OK termination point because anything * 1 is just 1.

 Now take a look at the `fact.s`.
 We're just going to look at a small part of it.
-From the previous lab you should be familiar with the idea that local variables are stored on the stack and do not actually have an identifier when translated into assembly language, that x86 has a right to left assignment, unlike MIPS most commands are two arguments only. x86 code to calculate 10! with a `do`-`while` loop looks like so.
+From the previous lab you should be familiar with the idea that local variables are stored on the stack and do not actually have an identifier when translated into assembly language, that x86 has a left to right assignment, and unlike MIPS most commands are two arguments only. x86 code to calculate 10! with a `do`-`while` loop will be explained in the following.
 First, the literal 10 and a variable to store the result are placed on the stack:

 ```x86
     movl    $10, -4(%rbp)